 Aloe vera is the most widely mentioned plant in ancient texts from various parts of the world.
 It has been used for over 5000 years.
 Aloe vera usage was first recorded among the ancient Egyptian civilizations.
 Several drawings of this plant can be found on the walls of temples.
 Egyptians held aloe vera in high esteem and referred to it as ‘the plant of immortality’.
 It is believed that Queen Cleopatra used it daily to enhance her beauty.
 Some texts claim in 333 B.C.
 Alexander the Great was advised by Aristotle to conquer the island of Socotra because it had vast amounts of the aloe vera plant which they could use to treat soldiers who had been injured during a battle.
 In 4th century B.C., routes for trading Aloe Vera were mapped in the Red Sea and the Mediterranean region.
 The Arab traders then traveled with Aloe to India and Persia.
 The Arabs used their feet to crush the leaves and put the pulp obtained into goatskin bags to dry in the sun.
 This formed powder which could stay for longer.
 Ancient Sumerian texts state how the extract from the aloe vera plant was also used by King Akkad of Ancient Mesopotamia alongside his subjects once they had taken their meals.

 - Please note it is against MHRA guidelines for us to talk about any potential health benefits for this supplement however a quick google search on the potential benefits and you may be surprised.

-How to use: We suggest taking 2 - 3 capsules daily with water.
+How to use: We suggest taking 1 - 2 capsules daily before a meal with water.